Egypt, Egypt, and More Egypt

 By: Rabbi Barak Bar-Chaim

 At the end of Parshat Bo, Nachmanides (Ramban) addresses this question.
-He says that the miraculous nature of the exodus of the Hebrews from Egypt proved three fundamental principles: 1) Human affairs are not arbitrary and random; There is divine intervention in human matters on both an individual and national level, 2) There is a creator of the world that created the world ex nihilo (out of nothing), and 3) God is omnipotent (almighty).
+He says that the miraculous nature of the exodus of the Hebrews from Egypt proved three fundamental principles: 1) Human affairs are not arbitrary or random (there is Divine intervention in human matters on both an individual and national level), 2) There is a creator of the world that created the world ex nihilo (out of nothing), and 3) God is omnipotent (almighty).
 In summary, the miracles performed during the Exodus from Egypt showed God to be involved in human affairs, the creator of the universe, and omnipotent.

 The dilemma of modern man is that we live in a world that, very often, feels arbitrary, random, and unjust.
-For many reasons, the Divine wisdom has decided that er not be privy to open and revealed miraculous events, the likes of which our forefathers experienced in Egypt.
+For many reasons, the Divine wisdom has decided that we not be privy to open and revealed miraculous events, the likes of which our forefathers experienced in Egypt.
 How, then, are we to connect to the above principles?
-We do so by studying , understanding, and constantly remembering the details of the Exodus from Egypt that have been transmitted from generation to generation until today.
+We do so by studying, understanding, and constantly remembering the details of the Exodus from Egypt that have been transmitted from generation to generation.